Equidistribution of random waves on small balls: Preliminaries

-However, on some other manifolds than the spheres, the above estimates of $R(\lambda,x)$ and $R(\lambda)$ may be improved.
+However, on some manifolds other than the sphere, the above estimates of $R(\lambda,x)$ and $R(\lambda)$ may be improved.
 Such improvements are related to the dynamical properties of the geodesic flow on $\M$.
 The geodesic flow $G_t$ is the Hamiltonian flow with Hamiltonian defined on $T^*\M$ as $H(x,\xi)=|\xi|_x^2$.
 The geodesic flow $G_t$ preserves the Liouville measure on $T^*\M$.
 Write the cosphere bundle $S^*\M=\{(x,\xi)\in T^*\M:|\xi|_x=1\}$.
 Then $G_t$ acts on $S^*\M$ by homogeneity and leaves the induced Liouville measure on $S^*\M$ invariant.

 Denote the set of periodic geodesics on $S^*\M$ as

 Duistermaat-Guillemin \cite{DG} proved that \begin{thm}[Improved Weyl asymptotics] Assume that the set of periodic geodesics $\Pi$ is of Liouville measure zero in $S^*\M$.
 Then